planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 The first line of each commit is the **commit ID**.
 Commit IDs are long alphanumeric strings that uniquely determine the commit.
 When referencing a commit, you can use this string.
 Thankfully though, you don't need to reference the entire string; **you only need enough of the beginning of the string to uniquely identify the commit**.

 In this case, since we only have three commits, we don't need much of the string to be unique.
-Usually 7 characters is sufficient to uniquely identify the commit.
+Usually 7 characters is much more than you would ever need to uniquely identify the commit.

-.. note:: If you're interested: the chances of the first seven characters of two different commit IDs being identical is 1 in 36^7, about 78 billion!
+.. note:: If you're interested: the chances of the first seven characters of two different commit IDs being identical is 1 in 16^7, about 270 million!
+If you like living on the edge, you could use 5 characters (about 1 in 1 million), and GeoGig will always warn you if there's any ambiguity.

 So if we wanted details about a specific commit, we would use the :term:`show` command: